 This parameter is ignored.
 A single buffer is managed.

-is identical to sComputeCrc16
+function is identical to the sComputeCrc16

-but this function is faster and more efficient.
+function, but is faster and more efficient.